19hours/sg-statutes/Acts/National Emblems (Control of Display) Act.md

 (ii) any person in the service of a Commonwealth Government or the government of any British dependency or possession or of the Republic of Ireland and officially recognised as representing that government in Singapore;

-(iii) any person upon whom the immunities and privileges referred to in Part II or Part III of the Schedule to the International Organisations (Immunities and Privileges) Act [Cap.
+(iii) any person upon whom the immunities and privileges referred to in Part II or Part III of the Second Schedule to the International Organisations (Immunities and Privileges) Act [Cap.
 145] have been conferred under that Act; or

+[Act 16 of 2016 wef 10/06/2016]

 (b) the display of any national emblem on any ship or aircraft.